For details of how to claim any of the new account offers listed below read our free bets for golf betting guide here!

 Crans-Sur-Sierre GC, Crans Montana, Switzerland.
 Designer: Fremantle and Gedge, 1908 with Ballesteros re-design 1999; Par: 70; Length: 6,848 yards; Fairways: Poa/Rye; Rough: Poa/Rye; Greens: Bent/Poa, 10'6" on the stimp.

 Course Overview.
-This quirky sub-7,000 yard, par 70 is played at altitude and length off the tee hasn't been a particular advantage over the years.
+This quirky sub-7,000 yard, par 70 is played at altitude in the Swiss Alps.
 The course is a tree-lined, undulating test with tiny bent/poa greens guarded by bunkers and run-off areas which have been toughened up further following tweaks completed before each of the last few renewals.
-Four of the par 4s measure less than 400 yards whereas two stretch over 500 yards, plus there are five par 3s between 175 and 235 yards, however with the undulation changes and altitude the holes don't necessarily play as the card suggests.
+Four of the par-4s measure less than 400 yards whereas two stretch over 500 yards, plus there are five par-3s between 175 and 235 yards, however with the undulation changes and altitude the holes don't necessarily play as the card suggests.

-The front-9 contains three of the sub-400 yard par-4s from the stretch from the 5th to 7th, however it's the final hole of that trio that presents the best opportunity for the brave who take on the green with 195 birdies and 9 eagles recorded there 12 months ago.
-Back-to-back reachable par 5s at the 14th and 15th reaped over 400 birdies and 37 eagles last year and taking advantage of these scoring holes whilst navigating safely around the remainder of the course is how the more aggressive types might prevail, however this isn't a course that overly rewards that style of play and generally I'd err on the side of high GIR players and/or decent short game exponents.
+The front-9 contains three of the sub-400 yard par-4s from the stretch from the 5th to 7th, however it's the final hole of that trio that presents the best opportunity for the brave who take on the green, with 234 birdies and 17 eagles recorded there 12 months ago.
+Back-to-back reachable par-5s at the 14th and 15th reaped nearly 400 birdies and 35 eagles last year and taking advantage of these scoring holes whilst navigating safely around the remainder of the course is how the more aggressive types might prevail.

 Tournament Stats.
 We've published some key player statistics for this week's Omega European Masters that will help to shape a view on players who traditionally play well at this event: Current Form | Tournament Form | First Round Leader Stats | Top 20 Finishes.